den-materials/data-modeling/readme.md

 <!-- 2:00 5 minutes -->

 ## Closing Thoughts
-- Take a minute and think back to Project 1.
+- Take a minute and think back to Project 2.
 What are the data objects you would like to model with a diagram like we just did?
 Try to draw them out.
 Take another minute to explain to your neighbor.
 - How do you represent a relational database in drawings?
 How would you describe the metaphor of storing data like a spreadsheet?
-- What are the three types of relationships, and what are some examples of how you would use them?
+- What are the three main types of relationships, and what are some examples of how you would use them?

 <!-- Make sure `which psql` returns something like I get before next class. -->